YamamotoLabUCSF/SampleSheet/README.md

 Anaconda with Jupyter Notebook on Windows for use with SampleSheet.py and Genotypes.py only:

 * Anaconda with Jupyter Notebook installed on a Windows OS will make a separate “Anaconda3 (64 bit)” folder available through the start menu, and is kept separate from any other version of Python or Jupyter Notebook on your system.
-In the Anaconda 3 (64 bit) folder the user will find:
+In the Anaconda 3 (64 bit) folder, the user will find:

 >Anaconda PowerShell Prompt (Anaconda 3)
 >Jupyter Notebook (Anaconda 3)